Person-0/KS_JS_API/README.md

     [bool] enable api logs (default = true)
 )

+// set a function as the value of this property.
+// it will be called when the API is ready to send & recieve data.
+// incase the API was already ready, function will be called instantly.
+.onready

 // sets the handler for a label
 .setHandler(
     // label i.e the first string in the string array sent from KS